charith-sunku/Romi_Line_Follower/README.md

 **Figure 8.** Linearized Step Responses for the Left Motor at Various PWM Efforts ranging from 10–70% Overlaid with a Global Best-Fit Line (τ ≈ 0.077 s) for the Motor Step Response Experiment.

+ **Discussion**: From the figures, both motors share similar dynamics but they have different velocity and slip.
+The right motor runs marginally faster at the same PWM and stops less smoothly, suggesting unequal friction or mechanical wear.
+These deviations highlight the need for closed-loop control that automatically corrects for motor-to-motor differences.